igorlord/draft-ferrieuxhamchaoui-lossbits/draft-ferrieuxhamchaoui-quic-lossbits.md

 The upstream and downstream loss together constitute _end-to-end loss_ ({{endtoendloss}}).

-## How on-path loss observation can be achieved in QUIC v1
+## On-Path Loss Signaling in QUIC v1

 {{LOSSBITS}} presents the generic technique.
-Two explicit loss bits in the clear portion of short headers are used to signal packet loss to on-path network devices.
-The explicit loss bits are the "sQuare signal" bit (Q) and the "Loss event" bit (L).
-This approach follows the recommendations of
-{{!RFC8558}} where it is mentioned that explicit path signals are preferred.
+Two explicit loss bits in the clear portion of QUIC v1 short headers are used to signal packet loss to on-path network devices.
+The explicit loss bits are the "sQuare signal" bit (Q) and the "Loss event" bit (L) (see {{squarebit}} and {{lossbit}}) .
+This approach follows the recommendations of {{!RFC8558}} that recommends explicit path signals.
 The current document adapts the technique proposed in {{LOSSBITS}} for QUIC by using reserved bits in QUIC v1 short header.

-While the exploitation of only Q can help in measuring the _upstream loss_ and only L can help in measuring the _end-to-end loss_, both are
-required to detect and measure the other types of losses (_downstream loss_ and _observer loss_).
+While the exploitation of only Q can help in measuring the _upstream loss_ and only L can help in measuring the _end-to-end loss_, both are required to detect and measure the other types of losses (_downstream loss_ and _observer loss_).

+## Recommended Use of the Signals

+The loss signal is not designed for use in automated control of the network in environments where loss bits are set by untrusted hosts, Instead, the signal is to be used for troubleshooting individual flows and for monitoring the network by aggregating information from multiple flows and raising operator alarms if aggregate statistics indicate a potential problem.

 # Notational Conventions    {#conventions}